adwait1-g/adwait1-g/README.md

 ### Hello everyone 👋

 I am Adwaith, currently an M1 Business student at the ESCP Business School in the Master in Management programme.
-I am part of MDI Gurgaon's PGDM-IB programme.
 I am interested in Operations Management, Logistics, Process Improvement and Control, and specifically using AI, ML, Operations Research to solve interesting problems in those fields.
 At the moment, I specialize in AI and Big Data to solve interesting business problems, and I am always on the look for a good challenge!

 Previously, I worked at Cisco Systems Bangalore as a software engineer for about 4 years.
 I was part of Cisco's MIG (Mass-Scale Infrastructure Group) security team.
 It was a router security team for the MIG vertical which sold carrier grade routers (routers for service-providers like Airtel, Jio, AT&T, Verizon etc., and data-center customers like Google, Facebook, Amazon etc.,).
 I graduated with a Bachelor in Technology in Computer Science and Engineering from the National Institute of Technology Karnataka, batch of 2020.